UYSio/uysio.github.io-src/projects.md

 ![pdfcrun.ch](/assets/projects/pdfcrunch.png)

-[pdfcrun.ch](https://pdfcrun.ch/) was borne of the recurring patterns of data being locked up inside PDFs in the wild.
+[pdfcrun.ch](https://pdfcrun.ch/) was borne of the recurring patterns I noticed of data being locked up inside PDFs in the wild.

 It's currently in private beta testing.